Content

-Besides choosing a great wedding photographer there are things that you can do to get great wedding pics or at least help your photographer along the way.
+Besides choosing a great wedding photographer there are things that you can do yourself to get great wedding pics, or at least help your photographer along the way.
 So today I offer you the best advice that I can possibly give.
 Please note that this post is about me giving you all MY advice ….
 I am sure other photographers have different ways of doing things.
 There is no wrong or right way, and these tips are based on my experience and approach.

 This is how I would structure my day:

-10.30: Photographer to shoot groom and groomsmen
+10.30: Photographer to photograph groom and groomsmen

-1.10: Photographer arrives with bride to take pics of details and candid shots
+1.00: Photographer arrives with bride to take pics of details and candid shots

-3.10: Photographer to leave bride to get to the ceremony early
+3.00 / 3.10: Photographer to leave bride to get to the ceremony early

 3.30: Wedding

-6.15: Couple enters reception
+6.30: Couple enters reception

 10.30: Photographer leaves reception.